picoders1/Forecasting-Influencial-Factors-of-US-Housing-Prices-with-Data-Science-/README.md

 - Producer Price Index by Industry: Concrete Brick
-- All Employees, Residential Building Construction (Thousands of Peoples) (Construction employees in the construction sector include: Working supervisors, qualified craft workers, mechanics, apprentices, helpers, laborers, and so forth, engaged in new work, alterations, demolition, repair, maintenance etc.)
+- All Employees, Residential Building Construction (Thousands of Peoples) (Construction employees in the construction sector include: Working supervisors, qualified craft workers, mechanics, apprentices, helpers, laborers, and so forth, engaged in new work, alterations, demolition, repair, maintenance, etc.)
 - All Employees, Construction (Thousands of persons) (Construction employees in the construction sector include: Working supervisors, qualified craft workers, mechanics, apprentices, helpers, laborers, and so forth, engaged in new work, alterations, demolition, repair, maintenance.)